tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-1394-find-lucky-integer.md

 ## My Solution

 This solution creates a Map of the integer values in `arr` along with their count.
 It then iterates over the Map, comparing keys and values for equality.
 An initial `result` of `-1` is then replaced if a lucky integer is found, and any larger lucky integer will in turn replace a smaller one.
-This takes $O(n)$ time.
+This takes $$O(n)$$ time.

 ```javascript
 const findLucky = arr => {